jianguoz/CarND1-Advanced-Lane-Detection-P4/README.md

 Here is the combined threshold applyed to one of the test image like this one:
 ![alt text][image3]

+Here is the combined threshold applyed to another one of the test image with sharp raod and heavy shadows like this one:
+![alt text][image3_2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.